anjibabuIITK/Keys-The_Password_Manager/README.md

     keys --reset-masterkey|-rmk
     This command resets the master key.
 User needs to be authenticate by typing OTP sent to the regustred mail.

+    keys -v|--version
+    Prints the current version of the code.

     ---